-The register of members will be closed from Monday, 11 May 2020 to Thursday, 14 May 2020, both days inclusive.
-In order to ascertain the members' entitlement to the attendance of the forthcoming annual general meeting of the Company, all share transfers documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar and transfer office in Hong Kong, namely Tricor Investor Services Limited at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong not later than 4:30 p.m. on Friday, 8 May 2020.
+The register of members will be closed from Friday, 10 June 2022 to Wednesday, 15 June 2022, both days inclusive.
+In order to ascertain the members' entitlement to the attendance of the forthcoming annual general meeting of the Company to be held on Wednesday, 15 June 2022, all share transfers documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar and transfer office in Hong Kong, namely Tricor Investor Services Limited at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong not later than 4:30 p.m. on Thursday, 9 June 2022.